Skip to content

 • Frequent Hand hygiene (use of alcohol-based hand rub is preferred).

-• Face covering or mask in accordance with CDC guidance.
+• Face covering or mask as needed in accordance with CDC guidance.

 • Posting of visuals alerts at the entrance and in strategic places that include information about current recommendations, including cleaning and disinfection.